The Law is changing!IMPORTANT! Data protection laws are changing soon. Don’t miss out – tell us how you’d prefer to be contacted now.

 "I was delighted to see budgeting right at the top of the list," commented Ian Williams of thinkmoney.

-"Anyone who has a thinkmoney Personal Account will know how much importance we attach to this: our two-account system is designed to get the essential costs paid and leave people in no doubt about how much they can safely spend on other things.
+"Anyone who has a thinkmoney Managed Current Account will know how much importance we attach to this: our two-account system is designed to get the essential costs paid and leave people in no doubt about how much they can safely spend on other things.

 "It's not just about convenience.
 Missing bills can lead to extra charges.
 It can damage someone's credit rating.
 It can land them in serious financial problems.
 In the most serious cases, it can even lead to repossession or eviction.